centaur54dev/ckeditor5-custom-element/README.md

 };
 ```

-## Element options
+## Custom element(s) options
-The elements can be customized through CustomElement object that is passed to the editor, as shown above.
+The elements can be customized through the CustomElement object that is passed to the editor, as shown above.
 Many different custom elements can be defined.
 The following options are available for each one:
-* tag : (string) the tag name for the created custom elements,
+* _tag_ : (string) the tag name for the created custom elements,
-* placeholder : (optional)(string) the text to be displayed inside the custom element (as a text node).
+* _placeholder_ : (optional)(string) the text to be displayed inside the custom element (as a text node).
 If missing, the tag name is displayed,
-* attributes: (optional)(object) any attributes for the created custom elements,
+* _attributes_: (optional)(object) any attributes for the created custom elements,
-* icon: (optional)(icon object) icon for the respective toolbar button,
+* _icon_: (optional)(icon object) icon for the respective toolbar button.
+If missing, a default icon is used that looks like this: [#],
-* inline: (optional)(boolean) if true, the custom element can be placed inline with text, othrewise it is placed only in its own line.
+* _inline_: (optional)(boolean) if true, the custom element can be placed inline with text, othrewise it is placed only in its own line.
 Defaults to false,
-* editable: (optional)(boolean) if true, the text inside the custom element can be modified.
+* _editable_: (optional)(boolean) if true, the text inside the custom element can be modified.
 Defaults to false.

 ## Use